 German and Brown-Banded Roaches

 For the German roach type, it is critical to clean your kitchen and bathrooms while beginning a roach baiting program.
 This cleaning includes some deep cleaning in both the kitchen and bathrooms.
 Pay attention to crumbs and grease in the kitchen and unclean tubs, showers, bathroom countertops in the bathrooms.
-If you do not clean well, it will be more difficult to get rid of these types of roaches.
+If you do not clean well, getting rid of these types of roaches will be more challenging.

 - Keep pet food picked up.